stain/s11.no/content/2021/house-rules/citation-style.md

 > I found your paper "A systematic review of foo bars"
 > <https://doi.org/10.13003/abcd>
-> which I quite enjoyed and want to cite
+> which I quite enjoyed and want to cite.
 >
 > I have/haven't got access myself, but hope for a Green Open Access
-> URL so that readers of our > website/paper can also access your article.
+> URL so that readers of our website/paper can also access your article.
 >
-> Are you able to deposit an article preprint or postprint I can link to
+> Are you able to deposit an article preprint or postprint that
-> from our website/paper?
+> I can link to from our website/paper?
 >
 > For reference, IEEE's preprint policies:
 > https://www.ieee.org/publications_standards/publications/rights/authorrightsresponsibilities.html